Under Her Wing was the Universe

 Community Partners for this project include: City of Enid, Americorp's Youth Build, Park Avenue Thrift, and Main Street Enid.

 ￼With your support: If I have the honor of receiving your donation, I will use the funds to pay for materials, contractors, equipment rental, insurance, and landscaping.
 Every contribution is deeply appreciated, even if it is only a few dollars.
-That few dollars may help purchase another bolt for the steel.
+That few dollars may help purchase another foot of cable.
 It takes hundreds of people to fund a project like this.
 So thank you for your time and for your generosity.
 I am so grateful that you had a look!

 About this fundraiser: I receive all the donations made through this platform, minus a credit card transaction processing fee.
 Please consider paying by check and bypass card processing fees.
-You will mail that directly to me (romy owens), as I am the custodian of all the funds.
 Please email me (theromyowens @ gmail . com) for my mailing address.
-Your check will be logged as an offline donation and still count towards our goal.
-If you would like your donation to be tax deductible, please email me for information about the fiscal sponsors who will receive your donation.
+Your check will be logged as an offline donation and still count towards the goal.
+If you would like your donation to be tax deductible, please email me for information about the fiscal sponsors who will receive your donation on my behalf.

 The goal: This fundraising goal is based upon expenses.
 I am creating a 2.5 acre pocket prairie complete with an architectural-scale pavilion with a remarkably small budget.
 Please help me reach the goal with any amount you can contribute.
 This is not the kind of project that an artist can self-fund.